-The Cherokee construct their habitations on a different plan from the Creeks that is, but one oblong square building, of one story high; the materials consisting of logs or trunks of trees, stripped of their bark, notched at their ends, fixed one upon another and after wards plastered well, both inside and out, with clay well tempered with dry grass/ and the whole covered or roofed with the bark of the chestnut tree or long broad shingles.
+William Bartram (1928:296-297) after visiting several Cherokee villages contrasted them with Creek villages he had visited and the type of houses built by the Cherokee.
+He stated that, consisting of logs or trunks of trees, stripped of their bark, notched at their ends, fixed one upon another and after wards plastered well, both inside and out, with clay well tempered with dry grass/ and the whole covered or roofed with the bark of the chestnut tree or long broad shingles.
 This building is however partitioned transversely, forming three apartments, which communicated with each other by inside doors; each house or habitation has besides a little conical house, covered with dirt, which is called the winter house or hot-house; this stands a few yards distant from the mansion-house opposite the front door.